caseyg/awesome/TOPICS.md

 *   [palewire/news-homepages](https://github.com/palewire/news-homepages) - An open-source archive that gathers, saves, shares and analyzes news homepages

-*   [philgyford/daily-paper](https://github.com/philgyford/daily-paper) - For viewing a daily issue of the Guardian and Observer newspapers. `main` branch should be stable, current work is in `dev` branch.

 ## sphinx

 *   [palewire/news-homepages](https://github.com/palewire/news-homepages) - An open-source archive that gathers, saves, shares and analyzes news homepages